MarySalemme/react-crash-course/exercises/01-my-first-component/readme.md

 ### JSX

-**JSX** is a small layer on top of Javascript that allows you to inline HTML in your code.
-Think of a tag as a variable in Javascript - and that's what actually happens when you transpile JSX into Javascript:
+**JSX** is a small layer on top of JavaScript that allows you to inline HTML in your code.
+Think of a tag as a variable in JavaScript - and that's what actually happens when you transpile JSX into JavaScript:

 ```javascript
 class Anchor extends React.Component {